Why can’t I watch a movie on one screen and switch to the other to see its second movie?

 The ticket you purchase entitles you to watch the features playing ON THAT SCREEN ONLY.
 When we book and play the movies, we enter into a contract with the distributing studio(s) for those movies.
 These contracts contain many rules that we must follow.
 Movie studio policy forbids screen switching.
 When you purchase a ticket for one screen, we report and pay based on the number of people that paid for that screen.
 If you switch to the other screen at intermission, then we have not paid the proper studio for the combo that YOU selected and paid for initially.
 If you want to watch the second feature on the other screen, you must purchase a separate ticket for that screen.

-All 3D features are now shown exclusively by means of digital projectors.
-These projectors cost up to $100,000 per screen.
-In addition to the massive expense, drive-in theatres have logistical issues that indoor theatres do not, such as wide viewing angles, tempered windshield glass, and many more obstacles.
-Most 3D systems also require a silver screen, which at this time, no paint has been proven to withstand the elements of nature.
-Special lenses also have to be made to accommodate the long distance (throw) that drive-ins project from.
-There are many other concerns that we have about showing 3D as well.
-While it is possible, and has been done, we do not find it to be feasible to install.
+Drive-in theatres have logistical issues that indoor theatres do not, such as wide viewing angles, tempered windshield glass, and many more obstacles.
+Most 3D systems require a silver screen, which at this time, no paint has been proven to withstand the elements of nature.
+While it is possible and has been done, we do not find it to be feasible to install.
 For now at least, you will have to settle for the great value of first-run double (and sometimes triple) features for one low price and the relaxing atmosphere that drive-in theatres offer!

 What’s the big deal about digital projection?

-A: The movie studios want to eliminate the expense of producing, storing, shipping and eventually destroying 35mm film prints.
+The movie studios want to eliminate the expense of producing, storing, shipping and eventually destroying 35mm film prints.
 Each print of a movie costs around $1500.
 The studios have been absorbing this cost since the beginning of the movie industry.
-At a cost of around $1 BILLION per year to manage these prints, it's no wonder they would like theatres to show digitally.
+At a cost of around $1 BILLION per year to manage these prints, it’s no wonder they would like theatres to show digitally.
 Unfortunately, the exorbitantly high cost of these projectors (up to $100,000) will lead to the demise of many, many small theatres and drive-ins down the road when 35mm film is no longer used.
-In how long?
-Experts estimate that 35mm will be all but gone by 2014.
-So unless us little theatres can afford to convert our screens, we will be forced out of business.
-You can help by always supporting our concession stand when you join us!

 What do you do if it starts to rain?